SenseiDeElite/discord-age-encryption/README.md

 See `THIRD_PARTY_NOTICES` for full third-party license texts.

-This extension is not affiliated with or endorsed by Discord Inc.
+This extension is not affiliated with or endorsed by Discord Inc. or any of the projects mentioned.